tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 An authenticator is formed from the concatenation of TLS 1.3 {{!TLS13}}
 Certificate, CertificateVerify, and Finished messages.

+If an authenticator request is present, the extensions used to guide the construction of these messages are taken from the authenticator request.
+If there is no authenticator request, the extensions are chosen from the TLS handshake.
+That is, the extensions received in a ClientHello (for servers), ServerHello (for clients in TLS 1.2), or EncryptedExtensions (for clients in TLS 1.3).

 ### Certificate

 The certificate to be used for authentication and any